KarstenB/HermitGrab/mvp-implemenration-plan.md

   - Clone a dotfiles repo from GitHub.
   - Install (or prompt to install) fish and starship.
   - Link/copy fish and starship config files to the correct locations.
+- A unit test shows that files are correctly linked
 - All actions are logged to the terminal.
 - No TUI or advanced tagging/detector logic required for MVP.